Tehran Von Ghasri

 Tehran Von Ghasri, or simply Tehran Ghasri (تهران قصری, /fa/), professionally known as Tehran formerly Tehran SoParvaz, is an American stand-up comedian, writer, actor, television, radio, and podcast personality.
 Born of African-American and Persian ethnic descent, Tehran was born and raised in Washington D.C. and surrounding Washington Metropolitan Area, beginning his career hosting events and presenting on local television stations.
 Tehran is multilingual, performing stand-up comedy primarily in English for US audiences but also Persian, conversational Hebrew, and Arabic internationally.

 Early life

-Tehran Von Ghasri was born in Washington D.C. to an Iranian immigrant father and African-American mother.
+Tehran Von Ghasri was born in Washington D.C. to an immigrant Iranian father and African-American mother.
 Named after Tehran, the capital of Iran, his parents chose the name "Tehran" as a reminder of his Persian roots.

-Tehran's background includes a Muslim paternal grandfather and Zoroastrian paternal grandmother on his father's side, a Christian maternal grandfather and Jewish maternal grandmother on his mother's side.
+Tehran's background includes a Muslim paternal grandfather and Zoroastrian paternal grandmother on his father's side and Christian maternal grandfather and Jewish maternal grandmother on his mother's side.
 Muslim, Zoroastrian, and Jewish culture were part of his upbringing.
-Tehran received both the adhan and had a bar mitzvah.
-Tehran uses his comedy to celebrate differences, often with absurd punchlines highlighting commonality.
+Tehran talks about receiving both the adhan and having a bar mitzvah on stage.
+His maternal grandmother is of Egyptian mizrahi descent.